We are Communities of Rooted Brilliance

 The current need

 Today, 100% of our clients are English Language Learners (ELLs) whose native languages include Spanish, Arabic, Dari/Farsi, Somali, Burmese, Amharic, French, Lingala, Kinyarwanda, and more.
-These communities are low-income, traditionally underserved, and come from regions where access to educational opportunities were very limited.
+These communities are low-income, traditionally underserved, and come from regions where access to educational opportunities was very limited.

 The barriers and systemic challenges these newcomer communities continue to face in the United States are complex and limit these communities’ abilities to access the resources and knowledge needed to live healthy, safe, and happy lives in this country.